peijin94/Srads/readme.md

 ## TODO List
 ### Things plan to do :
-finish data from norh and bleien
+finish data from norh (updata coordinate) and bleien

 prepare demo exmaple set to run the scripts
 ### Things not in plan but want to do :